Nick-Tallguy/Nick-Tallguy.github.io/_posts/fr/0200-12-25-osm-notes_fr.md

 * Text: describes the identified inconsistency, which can be several lines long.
 * Location: is defined by longitude and latitude, which can be determined by GPS (GNSS) or by moving a pushpin 📌 on the map.
-* Username (Optional): the note will be created anonymously if the user is not registered in OSM.
+* Nom d'utilisateur (facultatif) : la note sera créée de manière anonyme si l'utilisateur n'est pas enregistré dans OSM.
 * Number or identifier: identifies the note from the whole set of notes.
-* Date: indicates when it was created.
+* Date : indique la date de création.

 In addition, a note can include additional comments.
 This means there will always be an initial comment when the note is created.
 Subsequently, all other comments will pertain to the communication between users and mappers.
 It should be clarified that only registered users can add a comment.
 It is also important to note that it cannot be modified once a comment has been published.
 The only action that can be taken is to request the DWG to hide it if a comment violates OSM's data processing policies.
 For instance, if a note contains personal data.